PennLINC/xcpEngine/docs/modules/task.rst

    sub-01,/path/to/bold.nii.gz,/path/to/design.fsf

 User can create a  design file for each subject ( or group)   by running one subject in FSL GUI.
-This is sample of  ._Python: http://www.python.org for simple experiment of `EYES OPEN` versus `EYES CLOSE`
+This is sample of  .. _Python: http://www.python.org  for simple experiment of `EYES OPEN` versus `EYES CLOSE`

 The outputs of task module is reorganized  as follow::
   - task/fsl   # the fsl feat directory